lab1092/blender-manual_ja/manual/3d_interaction/transform_control/axis_locking.rst

    Axis locking modes

-A single key press constrains movement to the corresponding :guilabel:`Global` axis.
-A second key press of the *same* key constrains movement to the current transform orientation selection (except if it is set to :guilabel:`Global`, in which case the :guilabel:`Local` orientation is used).
+A single key press constrains movement to the corresponding *Global* axis.
+A second key press of the *same* key constrains movement to the current transform orientation selection (except if it is set to *Global*, in which case the *Local* orientation is used).
 Finally, a third key press of the same key removes constraints.

-For example, if the current transform orientation is set to :guilabel:`Normal`, pressing :kbd:`G` to start translation, followed by :kbd:`Z` will lock translation in the Z direction relative to the :guilabel:`Global` orientation, pressing :kbd:`Z` again will lock translation to the Z axis relative to the :guilabel:`Normal` orientation.
+For example, if the current transform orientation is set to *Normal*, pressing :kbd:`G` to start translation, followed by :kbd:`Z` will lock translation in the Z direction relative to the *Global* orientation, pressing :kbd:`Z` again will lock translation to the Z axis relative to the *Normal* orientation.
 Pressing :kbd:`Z` again will remove all constraints.
-The current mode will be displayed in the left hand side of the :guilabel:`3D window header`.
+The current mode will be displayed in the left hand side of the *3D window header*.

 ----

 As can be seen in the *Axis locking modes* image, the direction of the transform also takes into account the selection.
-Sections A and B show Z axis locking in :guilabel:`Global` and :guilabel:`Normal` orientations respectively.
+Sections A and B show Z axis locking in *Global* and *Normal* orientations respectively.
 C and D show the same situation with face selection,
 E and F with edge selection and G and H with vertex selection.